 - 1. Students must demonstrate the maturity and emotional stability and stamina required for full use of their intellectual abilities. - 2.
-They must accept responsibility for learning, exercising sound judgment, and promptly completing all responsibilities attendant to the care of patients. - 1.
-Students must understand the legal and ethical aspects of teaching and learning in the basic sciences, and maintain professionalism in student-instructor interactions. - 2.
-They must be able to relate to classmates and faculty, courtesy, maturity, and respect for the dignity of individuals.

-- 3. They must, at all times, demonstrate the emotional stability to be able to exercise sound judgment, and carry out prompt completion of all of the responsibilities attendant to the care of their patients in a sensitive and effective manner. - 4.
-Students must be able to adapt to changing environments, display flexibility and professional responsibility to their patients, and to learn to function in challenging environments. - 5.
-Students must be able to tolerate physically, mentally and emotionally taxing workloads. - 6.
-Students must have the capability of performing all required duties without creating a threat to the safety of patients or colleagues. - 7.
-Students must be able to abstain from any type of fraternization or sexual activities with patients or their families. - 8.
+They must accept responsibility for learning, exercising sound judgment, and promptly completing all responsibilities attendant to the care of patients. - 3.
+Students must understand the legal and ethical aspects of the practice of pharmacy and function within the guidelines established by the law and by the ethical standards of the pharmacy profession. - 4.
+They must be able to relate to patients and their families, colleagues, and other members of the healthcare team with courtesy, maturity, and respect for the dignity of individuals. - 5.
+They must, at all times, demonstrate the emotional stability to be able to exercise sound judgment, and carry out prompt completion of all of the responsibilities attendant to the care of their patients in a sensitive and effective manner. - 6.
+Students must be able to adapt to changing environments, display flexibility and professional responsibility to their patients, and to learn to function in challenging environments. - 7.
+Students must be able to tolerate physically, mentally and emotionally taxing workloads. - 8.
+Students must have the capability of performing all required duties without creating a threat to the safety of patients or colleagues. - 9.
+Students must be able to abstain from any type of fraternization or sexual activities with patients or their families. - 10.
 Students must be willing to submit to drug testing and to abstain always from any use of illegal drugs, improper use of prescribed medications or intemperate use of alcohol.
 Applicants with a history of drug or alcohol abuse are unlikely to be admitted to the program.

-2.2.15 Implementation of Health and Technical Standards
+2.2.7.
+Implementation of Health and Technical Standards

 The MMS Admissions Committee will evaluate candidates according to the requirements of the Health and Technical Standards through review of records, written statements and interviews.

 Candidates will be provided a copy of the Standards as part of the admission materials.
 Accepted students will be required to sign a statement acknowledging receipt of the Standards.

-2.2.16 Student Health Insurance Policy
+2.2.8.
+Student Health Insurance Policy